 When You Establish Your Business As A Legal Entity, You'll File The Paperwork In Your Chosen State.
 In doing so, you'll decide the type of entity you want your business to become.

-You can opt for a Limited Liability Company (LLC) or a Corporation (C Corp or S Corp).
+For Example: You can opt for a Limited Liability Company (LLC) or a Corporation (C Corp or S Corp).

 When You Create A Legal Entity For Your Business, you are no longer personally liable for it.
 The debts and liabilities belong to The Business.

-If someone sues your business for negligence; the business assets will be at risk but not your personal assets.
+For Example: If someone sues your business for negligence; the business assets will be at risk but not your personal assets.
 If You Opt To Forgo Establishing A Legal Entity; Your Business Will Automatically Be A Sole Proprietorship.

+In A Sole Proprietorship, You And Your Business Are One; so there is no differentiating and no protection of your personal assets!

 Filing A DBA Simply Gives Your Business A Fictitious Name; Under Which You're Allowed To Do Business.
 It Doesn't Offer Any KInd Of Legal Protection; Because It Doesn't Create A Separate Legal Entity.

+So If You Haven't Filed To Create A Legal Entity For Your Business; You Are A Sole Proprietor By Default.

 While you can file a DBA to do business under a name aside from your own, you'll need to create an entity for your business; if you want to separate it from yourself and gain some protection.